mvsoom/thesis/writing/thesis/chapter/overview/main.typ

   tilde(u)(x) = cal(F) [u(t)](x) = integral_(-oo)^oo u(t) exp{-i 2 pi x t} dif t
 $ <eq:ux>
 is obtained by the Fourier transform $cal(F)$ of $u (t)$.
-Note that the system's transfer functions is assumed to be independent from its input: source-filter theory assumes source and filter to be decoupled.
+Note that the system's transfer function is assumed to be independent from its input: source-filter theory assumes source and filter to be decoupled.

 The vocal tract transfer function $tilde(h)(x)$ describes the